Humanizr/Humanizer/readme.md

 You are not limited to `DescriptionAttribute` for custom description.
 Any attribute applied on enum members with a `string Description` property counts.
 This is to help with platforms with missing `DescriptionAttribute` and also for allowing subclasses of the `DescriptionAttribute`.

+You can even configure the name of the property of attibute to use as description.

+`Configurator.EnumDescriptionPropertyNames[typeof(EnumUnderTest)] = "Info"`

 Hopefully this will help avoid littering enums with unnecessary attributes!